ceejbot/skyrim-modding/slides.md

 ^ Skyrim is an award-winning 2011 game by Bethesda Game Studio, the fifth in their Elder Scrolls series of role-playing games.
 It has an amazing sound track, middling graphics, and some fascinating lore.
 It's been released on PC plus every game console there is.
 There's a VR version.
 Game director Todd Howard would release it on your toaster if he could.

 ^ Skyrim is a region of the larger Elder Scrolls world, roughly equivalent to Scandinavia with a Viking-ish civilization.
 There's a civil war in progress as a larger human Empire falls apart because of what the player did in the previous two Elder Scrolls games.
-To make things worse, a dragon shows up and surprises everybody.
+To make things worse, a dragon surprises everybody by existing and destroying a town.

 ^ It opens kinda like this.